-How the Novel Emerging Therapies Will Reshuffle the Ulcerative Colitis Treatment Dynamics?
+How Novel Therapies Could Transform the Ulcerative Colitis Treatment Landscape

 • Home Blog Emerging treatment options for ulcerative colitis

-How the Novel Emerging Therapies Will Reshuffle the Ulcerative Colitis Treatment Dynamics?
+How Novel Therapies Could Transform the Ulcerative Colitis Treatment Landscape

 Almost two decades ago, there were limited options for ulcerative colitis treatment.
-The readily available ulcerative colitis therapies were aminosalicylates and immunomodulators (azathioprine, 6-mercaptopurine, and methotrexate), with biologics (Adalimumab, Golimumab, infliximab, Ustekinumab, and Vedolizumab) reserved for patients with more refractory or severe disease.
-However, today we have several approved classes of ulcerative colitis medications used for the treatment, including JAK inhibitors, S1PR receptor modulators, and others.
+Choosing the right ulcerative colitis drugs depends on the severity of the condition and the patient’s response to previous therapies.
+To manage patients effectively, physicians often prescribe a combination of ulcerative colitis medications.
+The readily available ulcerative colitis therapies were aminosalicylates and immunomodulators (azathioprine, 6-mercaptopurine, and methotrexate), with biologics (Adalimumab, Golimumab, Infliximab, Ustekinumab, and Vedolizumab) reserved for patients with more refractory or severe disease.
+However, today we have several approved classes of ulcerative colitis medications used for the treatment, including JAK inhibitors, S1PR receptor modulators, IL-23 inhibitors, and others.
+The Ulcerative Colitis treatment landscape has become more diverse and competitive, with recent approvals reshaping physician preferences and market dynamics.

 For patients diagnosed with mild to moderate ulcerative colitis, first-line therapy begins with aminosalicylate or sequential induction with corticosteroids followed by 5-ASA maintenance therapy; whereas in the case of patients with moderate to severe ulcerative colitis, an immunosuppressant such as azathioprine or 6-mercaptopurine is prescribed as maintenance therapy following induction of corticosteroids.
 On the other hand, anti-TNF agents are prescribed with or without a concurrent immunomodulator in moderate to severe ulcerative colitis patients to promote and maintain mucosal healing and clinical remission.

-Analyzing the current ulcerative colitis treatment scenario, the general consensus of physicians is leaning toward the prescription of oral inflammatory bowel disease medications, which is a highly positive sign for Rinvoq.
+Analyzing the current ulcerative colitis treatment scenario, the consensus of physicians is leaning toward the prescription of oral inflammatory bowel disease medications, which is a highly positive sign for RINVOQ.
 In terms of acceptance, convenience, and adherence, oral drugs with a good safety profile are an enticing option for ulcerative colitis patients.
+At present, there are three JAK inhibitors approved for patients with moderate to severe UC: XELJANZ (tofacitinib), JYSELECA (filgotinib), and RINVOQ (upadacitinib).
+One major barrier to the adoption of JAK inhibitors is “safety”.
+Safety concerns, such as cardiovascular events, thromboembolism, and malignancy, have plagued this class of therapy, and this issue has led to class-wide regulatory restrictions for JAKi use across all inflammatory diseases.

-Despite the warning associated with the JAK inhibitors class and restricted usage of Rinvoq, the majority of physicians are not hesitant to use it due to its better efficacy.
+Analysts at DelveInsight view RINVOQ as the better option and might lead the ulcerative colitis treatment market space.
+As per the analysis and survey, RINVOQ could be the most preferred among physicians based on the different attributes such as safety, efficacy, clinical response, and mucosal healing.
+Also, RINVOQ showed better and superior results to XELJANZ.
+Despite the warning associated with the JAK inhibitors class and restricted usage of RINVOQ, the majority of physicians are not hesitant to use it due to its better efficacy.
 Also, they believed that it would be unfair if we paint Rinvoq’s future with the same brush as tofacitinib, as these risks have not been reported in inflammatory bowel disease or ulcerative colitis specifically.
 Rinvoq presented a clinical remission of 42% and 52% for 15 mg and 45 mg dosages, respectively, and showed that around 26% of untreated moderate and severe ulcerative colitis patients received remission in 8 weeks.

 FAQs